Moorhead, Minnesota: Education

 Moorhead Public Library, part of the Lake Aggassiz Regional Library.

 The city has four institutions of higher learning: Concordia College (a private Christian liberal arts college), Minnesota State University Moorhead (a public university), Minnesota State Community and Technical College (a two- to four-year technical college), and Rasmussen University (a two- to four-year college).
 These colleges' combined student enrollment is about 14,000.

 K-12 education is provided to over 5,000 students by the Moorhead School District: S.G.
 Reinertsen Elementary, Robert Asp Elementary, Ellen Hopkins Elementary, Dorothy Dodds Elementary, Horizon Middle School, and Moorhead High School.
 The district is known for its high achievement, with students consistently performing above the national average on the ACT.
 The district includes the cities of Moorhead, Georgetown, Kragnes, and Sabin.

 The city includes the Red River Area Learning Center and the Probstfield Center for Education.

 Park Christian School is a private Christian school in Moorhead providing a K–12 education.
-St. Joseph's is a Catholic elementary school.
+St. Joseph's is a PreK-8 Catholic parochial school.

 The public library is at 118 5th Street South and is part of the Lake Agassiz Regional Library system.
 The former public library, built in 1906, was at 102 6th Street South.
 It was paid for by Andrew Carnegie and designed by architect Milton Earl Beebe.